juxhouse/bela-resources/API.md

 ### `garbage-collect`

 Receives an array of `elements-to-keep` and deletes elements that are not listed in that array.
-Can also receive an element type and a container to restrict the scope of the deletion.
+Can also receive an element `type` and a `container` to restrict the scope of the deletion.

-In other words: performs garbage collection on elements of a given `type`, contained in a given element.
+In other words: performs garbage collection on elements of a given type, contained in a given element.

 Performing this operation with no `container`, no `type` and no `elements-to-keep` will delete your entire architecture.
 This can be used, for example, as the first operation in a transaction that uploads a small architecture entirely.